aldertzomer/shell-genomics/_episodes/01-introduction.md

 then enter:

 ~~~
-$ cd course_d<tab>
+$ cd da<tab>
 ~~~
 {: .bash}

 Here `<tab>` means the actual TAB key on your keyboard.
 The shell will fill in the rest of the directory name for `shell_data`.
-If there are more directories matching the entered text hit <tab><tab> and a list of matches will be shown allowing you to further specify which directory you actually mean.
+If there are more directories or files matching the entered text hit `<tab><tab>` and a list of matches will be shown allowing you to further specify which directory you actually mean y adding additional characers and hit `<tab>` again.

-Now change directories to `untrimmed_fastq` in `course_data` using tab-completion, we'll have to navigate through 2 additional directories
+Now change directories to `untrimmed_fastq` in `data` using tab-completion, we'll have to navigate through 2 additional directories

 ~~~
-$ cd B-MBIMIGE22-23/intro_genomics_timalex/shell_data/untrimmed_fastq
+$ cd ~/data/DataCarpentry/shell_data/untrimmed_fastq
 ~~~
 {: .bash}